 How Competing Groups Are Breaking Things

 Think about a successful family business.
-The founder's grandkids now run it, but they fight about everything.
+The founder’s grandkids now run it—and they fight about everything.
 One wants to cut costs.
 Another wants to grow fast.
-A third only cares about this quarter's profits.
-Each one takes money for their own priorities.
-Nobody wants to make hard choices about the company's future.
+A third only cares about this quarter’s profits.
+Everyone pulls money toward their own priorities.
+Nobody wants to make the hard tradeoffs.
 Debt piles up.
 The business slowly fails.

 Did they want to destroy it?
 No. Did they destroy it anyway?
 Yes.

-That's America right now.
-Four main groups control policy, and they all want different things:
+That’s America right now.
+Four major forces shape policy—and they all want different outcomes:

 The Cost Cutters